 The IRA also updated what counts toward the True Out-of-Pocket Cost (TrOOP) for CY2025.
 TrOOP includes costs the beneficiary pays out of pocket for their prescriptions (e.g., their deductible, copayments, and coinsurance) along with select other payments made on a beneficiary’s behalf (e.g., State Pharmaceutical Assistance Program payments, AIDS Drug Assistance Programs).
 Premium payments do not count toward TrOOP.

-• Now Included: Payments for previously excluded supplemental benefits provided by Part D sponsors and Employer Group Waiver Plans (EGWPs)
+- Includes: Payments for previously excluded supplemental benefits provided by Part D sponsors and Employer Group Waiver Plans (EGWPs)

-• Now Excluded: Payments under the new Manufacturer Discount Program
+- Excludes: Payments under the new Manufacturer Discount Program

-Since TrOOP determines when your client enters the initial coverage phase, qualifies for the Manufacturer Discount Program, reaches the annual OOP threshold, and enters the catastrophic coverage phase, these changes could affect the speed with which your client moves through coverage phases.
+Since TrOOP determines when your client enters the initial coverage phase, qualifies for the Manufacturer Discount Program, reaches the annual OOP threshold, and enters the catastrophic coverage phase, these changes may affect the speed with which your client moves through coverage phases.

-Medicare Prescription Payment Plan
+A New Medicare Prescription Payment Plan

 Learn more about the Medicare Prescription Payment Plan in our blog post on the subject, Preparing Clients for the New Medicare Prescription Payment Plan Program